25-MDDN242/25-data-mapping-hayley-c/README.md

 <!--  ADD DESCRIPTION The masks for each photo highlight various objects.
 Replace this text with your own which explains the source of your photos, masking, and applied algorithm. -->

+The photos for this project have been sourced from iNaturalist, as it was a

 For my final submission, I have chosen to use the AI masks created from inputnew2, input_new3, and input_new4.
 The AI camera was able to identify the flowers' shape well, however for my specific pixel processing filter the cleaner mask outlines provided better results.

 input_5